hadicse/My-Collection/SQL_SERVER/SQL Querys.md

 # How to select only numeric values from a column if it has both numeric and varchar
 ```
 SELECT ColumnName FROM TableName WHERE ColumnName LIKE '%[0-9]%'
 SELECT ColumnName FROM TableName WHERE ColumnName LIKE '%[A-Z]%'

+-- Onlu Numeric
+SELECT ITEM FROM tblProductDetails WHERE ITEM not like '%[^0-9]%' --and ITEM != ''

+-- Onlu Varchar
+SELECT ITEM FROM tblProductDetails WHERE ITEM not like '%[^A-Z]%' --and ITEM != ''
 ```